Surprising Dog Facts: Senses, Behavior, and World Records

 - When a dog blinks, the nictitating membrane transports lubricating tears over the eye.

 Siberian huskies are prone to heterochromia.
 The condition arises due to a genetic variation.
 It doesn't affect the dog's vision.

-The following statistics have been reported by Guinness World Records and are current as of early 2016.
+The following statistics have been reported by Guinness World Records and were current when this article was last updated.
 There may be even more impressive records than these, but they haven't been officially recorded.